SandSnip3r/Hyperbot/building.md

    - I think this runs Ninja to generate build files in the output directory defined in `CMakeSettings.json`
    - If there are files in this output directory already, it could cause issues in Visual Studio
 6. Build -> Build All

+## Building Hyperbot UI Using Qt Creator

+Under the Projects tab, find the Build & Run settings.
+Under Initial Configuration of the Build section, add your `CMAKE_TOOLCHAIN_FILE` if necessary (is necessary for vcpkg builds).
+Under Build  Steps, under Targets, unselect "all".
+Select "hyperbot-ui" and "ui-proto".
+Under the Run section, change "Run configuration" to "hyperbot-ui".